Quellrheinweg A: Lake Toma - Tschamut

 Internet: www.badushuette.ch

-Good footwear is recommended, because the different terrain with mountain paths, field and forest paths, stream crossings and steep slopes is very versatile.
-Some sections have to be covered on hard surfaces.
-The area is well served by public transport, so the long-distance hike can be interrupted at will.
+Good footwear is recommended, as the varied terrain with mountain trails, field and forest paths, stream crossings, and steep slopes is very diverse.
+Some sections must be covered on hard surfaces.
+The area is well connected by public transport, allowing the long-distance hike to be interrupted as desired.

-Good hiking boots with a good tread, weather-appropriate clothing (rain jacket/sun protection), change of clothes, first aid kit, drinks, food, GPS device, ev.
-Hiking poles.
+Good hiking shoes with a good tread, weather-appropriate clothing (rain jacket/sun protection), change of clothes, first-aid kit, drinks, food, GPS device, possibly hiking poles.

 Directions